giodestone/Hart-Keyboard/README.md

 The RP2040 has two I2C controllers (I2C0 and I2C1), avaliable only on certain pins!
 Moreover, it appearts the pinout is a lie, and pins 1, 2 (which claim I2C support), did not work for me.
 This is why the OLED display is on pins 4,5.
 I didn't try disabling UART, which may have been the issue.

+Apart from this, it was an excellent choice due to native QMK support and ease of flashing new firmware.

 #### USB C Breakout Board
 I think it was a good idea.
 I didn't have to glue or screw the microcontroller in place to fix solder connections.
 I will likely continue this for future hand-built keyboards.